Will Airborne Wind Power Finally Fly in 2021?

 The coming months could provide an answer, although for now the prevailing view of airborne wind is perhaps best summed up by Brian Gaylord, principal analyst at Wood Mackenzie.

 “We were monitoring the progression of Makani before it ultimately folded earlier last year,” he said in an email.
-“This, however, was primarily due to its backing by Alphabet and not necessarily as we inherently see airborne turbines as commercially viable.”
+“This, however, was primarily due to its backing by Alphabet and not necessarily [because] we inherently [regard] airborne turbines as commercially viable.”